 FRESH VINTAGE, ANTIQUE, MODERN AND CONTEMPORARY DESIGN

 Did you know that I have a weekly email with all sorts of fun information, fresh finds, antique and art world gossip, cool links and so much more?!?
 Yes.
 It's true.
 And this is where you can sign up to see me in your inbox every Tuesday!
 Click here to sign up.
 The weekly email is packed with all the fresh, fun news from my shopping excursions and can be in your inbox every Tuesday morning.
 Packed with great images, antique show and flea market schedules, online sales, fresh finds and so much more.
 Let's stay in touch.
 Get on the list and in the know!
 But wait!
 There's more.
 I also have a weekly Substack.
-HKFA is your Tuesday newsletter from Heather Karlie Vieira.
-An art and antique dealer for over twenty years, ever the student and always inspired by what was, is and will be.
+HKFA is your Tuesday newsletter from yours truly.
+And you already know that I'm an art and antique dealer for over twenty years, ever the student and always inspired by what was, is and will be.
 Click this link to subscribe.

 THIS WEEK'S EMAIL